lostintangent/gistpad-mcp/README.md

 ### Resource configuration

 If you'd like to expose either your archived gists, starred gists, and/or daily notes as resources, then simply update your MCP server config to pass the `--archived`, `--starred`, and/or `--daily` flags to the `gistpad-mcp` CLI.

+## 💬 Custom prompts

+GistPad allows you to create and manage customized/re-usable prompts that are stored as markdown files in a gist.
+You can manage prompts using the `add_prompt` and `delete_prompt` tool, by simply asking your MCP client to create/delete a prompt, with the specified contents/arguments you want.

+Behind the scenes, prompts are stored as markdown files in a gist called `💬 Prompts` (which is automatically created by the `add_prompt` tool).
+The prompt files include their prompt as the body, and optionally, a description and arguments using front-matter.
+And if the prompt makes use of arguments, the body of the prompt should include `{{argument}}` placeholders, which will be replaced when the MCP client retrieves it.

 ## 💻 CLI Reference